 Can I be confident that I actually have the Holy Spirit if do not speak in tongues?
 Did I really experience the ‘baptism of the Holy Spirit?’
 Didn’t the Holy Spirit fill the Christians on the day of Pentecost and empower them to speak in tongues (Acts 2:4)?
 Shouldn’t we expect this today?
-Aren’t there many Christians today who speak in tongues now?
+Aren’t there many Christians today who speak in tongues?

 Here are 3 reasons why this is so (I drew these from my sermon notes on Acts 2:1-13):